Back to blog

 To execute this function, send a POST request to this URL as follows:

-curl -X POST https:// abcde.execute-api.us-east-1.amazonaws.com/dev/scrape
+curl -X POST https://abcde.execute-api.us-east-1.amazonaws.com/dev/scrape

 Exclusive events, support from experienced developers, and much more.

 This article covered the topic of serverless web scraping and how to run Scrapy as a Lambda function.
-We discussed the prerequisites, setting up a Scrapy crawler, configuring AWS Lambda for serverless scraping, and storing the scraped data in an AWS S3 bucket.
+We discussed the prerequisites, setting up a Scrapy crawler, configuring AWS Lambda for serverless scraping, and storing the scraped information in an AWS S3 bucket.
 With this knowledge, you should be able to harness the power of serverless web scraping, helping you perform more efficient and cost-effective data collection.

 If you're looking for more similar content, check out our Scrapy Splash tutorial and Puppeteer on AWS Lambda, covering the main challenges of getting Puppeteer to work properly on AWS Lambda.
 As always, we're ready to answer any questions you have via the live chat or at hello@oxylabs.io.